-The available degrees are divided in relation to the Aircraft Maintenance Licence (AML)
+The available course categories in relation to the Aircraft Maintenance License (AML) Part 66 are:

 - B1.1 Turbine Aeroplane